amarmer/Protected/README.md

 ProtectedByCriticalSection<vector<int>> protectedData = {1, 2, 3};

 // In order to access methods, should be called 'Lock()', it returns 'Locker' object,
-// which allow to access data via it's pointer.
-Constructor of 'Locker' locks synchronization object and it's destructor unlocks it. auto pData = protectedData.Lock();
+// which allows to access protectedData via it's pointer.
+// Constructor of 'Locker' locks synchronization object and it's destructor unlocks it. auto pData = protectedData.Lock();

 pData->push_back(1);